Trade Gold Trading

 Gold Margin Requirement = 100%

-Because when one has a higher leverage means that they have more percent above what is required (A.K.A.
+Because when one has a higher leverage means they have more percent above what is required (A.K.A.
 Known As More "Free Gold Margin") their open gold positions are less likely to get closed out.
-This is the reason why traders will select the option 100:1 for their account but according to their risk management rules, they won't trade above 5:1 leverage option.
+This is the explanation why traders will select the choice/option 100:1 for their account but according to their risk management rules, they won't trade above 5:1 leverage ratio.

-These Levels are Displayed on the Trading Software Screenshot Below as an Example:
+These Levels are Displayed on the Trade Software Platform Screenshot Below as an Example:

 Study More Tutorials and Topics: